Your source for GNU/Linux news, reviews and HOWTO guides. And some K-pop news too.

 - DissenterDissenter is a "Free Speech" web browser made by Gab Ai.
 It appears to be a fork of an old Brave version which itself was forked off an old Chromium version.
 It is available for Windows, macOS and there are .deb and .rpm versions for Linux.
 The Linux version is not very useful since it doesn't even run or produce a web browser window.

 - DebianDebian is a community-made Linux distribution focusing on being very stable and predictable.
 It has a two-year release cycle and new major versions of components are not introduced during the life-cycle of stable versions.
 The versions of both programs and system components found in Debian are older than they are in other distributions for the sake of stability.
 The current version of Debian is Debian 10 Buster.

 - The secret battle of encryption algorithms - In this video from LibrePlanet 2019 Amanda Sopkin explains some cryptography basics and dilemmas.

 - Overtaking Proprietary Software Without Writing Code - "a few rough insights on sharpening free software".
 This lecture was given by Olivier Cleynen at the CCC in December 2007.
 The points in it were very good and remain relevant more than a decade later.

 Thank you for reading LinuxReviews.
 Please share links to this site if you enjoy this kind of content, Linux news and reviews is a niece within a niece which makes growing beyond a barely measurable amount of regular readers hard.
-Please share links to specific articles on this site that seem relevant in anti-social media groups, forums and other appropriate places.
+Please share links to specific articles on this site which you actually enjoyed that seem relevant on in reality anti-social media (FB/Twitter/etc), forums and other appropriate places.